-Chinch bugs are common throughout the Gulf states and into Georgia and North Carolina.
+Chinch bugs are common throughout the South.

 What do they look like?

 Chinch bugs are small, gray-black, white-winged bugs.